 UrbiStat developed a statistical model to identify the ideal size of gastronomy offer that malls should cater to their visitors.
 The statistical model takes into account data related to “performing” food-court areas in over 100 shopping centres of the EMEA region.
 The ideal offer clearly correlates to the annual visits generated by the mall as shown by statistical evidence.
 The gastronomy sales potential and related sales per visit is investigated by sub category enabling a deep analysis into the food-court ideal mix.

-Additionally, UrbiStat developed specific and ad-hoc consumer surveys to identify local dynamics in certain catchment areas.
+Additionally, UrbiStat, in collaboration with Urbistat International, developed specific and ad-hoc consumer surveys to identify local dynamics in certain catchment areas.
 The objective is to study the F&B offer under different perspectives: tenants’ side (sales potential), landlord side (rental income) and consumer side (trends, taste, preferences, ideal brands).